What is Occupational Therapy?

 - How can I help my child make friends?

 - This clinic is awesome, but what can I do at home?
 I don’t have all this equipment.

-Treeline offers occupational therapy GROUP sessions outdoors.
+Treeline offers occupational therapy sessions in the GREAT OUTDOORS!
 Treeline OT sessions help to BRIDGE clinic skills and real life.
-Our sessions do not feel like “therapy” – the kids think they are just playing – many kids even call it a playdate!
+Our sessions do not feel like “therapy” – the kids think they are just playing!
 Sessions are fun, functional, and meaningful!